The Ukrainian economy was able to adapt to the conditions of the military conflict.

 However, domestic power engineers managed to restore most of the damaged energy facilities in the spring-summer period.
 In addition, fortifications and defensive structures were erected on many of them.

-However, due to the destruction, we entered the winter without power reserves ,” says Vladimir Omelchenko. “ Therefore, during periods of peak load, the network may experience power shortages .”
+“ However, due to the destruction, we entered the winter without power reserves ,” says Vladimir Omelchenko. “ Therefore, during periods of peak loads, power shortages may occur in the network .”

 In November and December, when it became significantly colder and the nights became longer than the days, fortunately, there were no blackouts.
 But it is impossible to say now what will happen in the remaining months of winter.